mhalvers/RBRproc/README.md

 1. Implement better input handling.

-2. Improve the cast detection in `rbrExtractVals.m`.
+2. Improve the cast detection in `rbrExtractVals.m` by using RSKreadprofiles.

-3. Decide on where to implement upcast and downcast delineation.
-Possibilities include `trimRBR.m`, `rbrExtractVals.m`, or perhaps a new function.
-Use the 'profiles' field, if it exists, to determine the upcast and downcast.

-4. Modify `despikeRBR.m` to operate on blocks of data instead of full profile.
+3. Modify `despikeRBR.m` to operate on blocks of data instead of full profile.